Taapeli/isotammi-addons/source/SuperTool/README.md

 ## Running from the command line

 The tool can also be run from the command line.
 In that case you have to first save a query in a script file with the "Save" command.
 That file is used as input file for the tool.
-Output will go to a CSV file.
-Of course you also have to supply a family tree (database) name.
+Output will go to the screen or to a CSV file.
+Of course you also have to supply a family tree (database) name or an input file.
 For example this command will process the family tree named "example_tree", use the script file "old_people.script" and the output will go to a csv file named old_people.csv:

     gramps -O example_tree -a tool -p name=SuperTool,script=old_people.script,output=old_people.csv

+This example will read a .gramps file, create a temporary family tree and the run the script:
+    gramps -i example_tree.gramps -a tool -p name=SuperTool,script=old_people.script,output=old_people.csv

 The reference section will list all parameters that can be used in the command line mode.
 In this mode the tool always processes all objects of the given type.
 The type is read from the script file where it was stored when the file was saved.